-When getting Monroe piercings, people often hope there would be no scar, and they can rock their new look or opt not to with confidence.
+When getting Monroe piercings, people often hope there would be no scar and they can rock their new look with confidence.
 However, in reality, there will almost always be a scar when you go through the procedure.

 Now, this is a problem.
 Why?
 The piercing is in one of the most visible parts of your face, making it hard to miss.

 Luckily for you, in this article, we’ll be taking an in-depth look at this scar and how you might be able to avoid it.

 Monroe piercing scars can occur if you’re a bit heavy-handed during the aftercare process or the piercing site gets damaged during its lifetime.
 However, scars in this area can also often occur for no apparent reason.

 You need to be careful while piercing your lips because you’ll be going through different layers of cells.
 A professional piercer knows this and uses the appropriate (and sterilized) equipment.

 However, one who is still new to the craft is likely to make mistakes.
 For example, an amateur will likely pierce you with an excessively large needle.
 This will leave a larger-than-usual injury that will likely lead to a more significant scar.